robertorosero/pyhtonmig/Doc/library/weakref.rst

 .. method:: WeakValueDictionary.itervaluerefs()

-   Return an iterator that yields the weak references to the values.
+   Return an :term:`iterator` that yields the weak references to the values.

 .. method:: WeakValueDictionary.valuerefs()

    Return a list of weak references to the values.

+.. class:: WeakSet([elements])

+   Set class that keeps weak references to its elements.
+An element will be discarded when no strong reference to it exists any more.

 .. data:: ReferenceType